 I recently sat down with Dr. Mike Walker, Head of School at San Francisco Day School, to talk about the lessons he learned from rebranding.
-If you’re considering strengthening your school’s brand, take a look at his advice on how to be well prepared.
-Also, we’ll be leading a workshop on this very topic at the National Association of Independent Schools (NAIS) Annual Conference this week on 3/1/19.
-Join us! – Jennie Winton
+If you’re considering strengthening your school’s brand, take a look at his advice on how to be well prepared. – Jennie Winton

 What was your biggest hesitation about investing in a rebrand for your school?